Simple Ways to Decorate for Christmas

 I’m sure most of you even casual gardeners have a few tomato cages sitting in your garage or garden shed.
 Pull them out and make a quick and inexpensive lighted Christmas tree.
 This is the perfect outdoor decoration for those of you with small personal outdoor spaces or if you can’t staple lights to the outside trim.
 These would also be a great addition to your front porch decorations.

-I used Kate’s tomato cages (pays to have gardening friends) and some inexpensive white lights from Fred Meyer (I used white, but I think green would look nice and could be displayed past Christmas).
+I used tomato cages and some inexpensive white lights from Fred Meyer (I used white, but I think green would look nice and could be displayed past Christmas).

 Start by flipping the cage over and pulling the unattached poles together to make a tree shape.
 I bound them together with the twist tie from my package of Christmas lights.
 I used my daughter’s ponytail holder for the other cage.